RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 **Enable and configure**

-HCC_PROFILE=1 shows a summary of kernel and data commands when hcc exits. (under development) HCC_PROFILE=2 enables a profile message after each command (kernel or data movement) completes.
+HCC_PROFILE=1 shows a summary of kernel and data commands when hcc exits (under development).
+HCC_PROFILE=2 enables a profile message after each command (kernel or data movement) completes.

 Additionally, the HCC_PROFILE_VERBOSE variable controls the information shown in the profile log.
 This is a bit-vector: 0x2 : Show start and stop timestamps for each command.
 0x4 : Show the device.queue.cmdseqnum for each command.
-0x8 : Show the short CPU TID for each command. (not supported) 0x10 : Show logs for barrier commands.
+0x8 : Show the short CPU TID for each command (not supported).
+0x10 : Show logs for barrier commands.

 **Sample Output**